 4. No More Tips

-The one thing the internet provides as a plethora of market analysis and opinions.
+The internet provides a plethora of market analysis and opinions.
 There are literally hundreds of sites that will tell you what the market is going to do next.
-Here at Tradingsim, I like to keep the articles more general in nature since everyone’s system is different and remember we never know what the market is going to do next.
+Here at Tradingsim, we are educator-agnostic.
+We like to provide material more general in nature since everyone’s system is different.
+We never know what the market is going to do next.

 5. Truly Accept the Risk

-Until you accept the risk, you will interpret the noise of the market as a potential threat and will find some way of rationalizing to yourself that you must exit the trade now.
+Until you truly learn to accept the risk, you will interpret the noise of the market as a potential threat and will find some way of rationalizing to yourself that you must exit the trade now.

 What is your trigger for exiting a trade as a winner?
-Please don’t give me some nonsense about this or that key level.
-Unless you are intuitively trading for profits, which are probably less than 1% of the trading population, how exactly do you book profits?
+How exactly do you book profits?

 Do you find yourself holding on for what your analysis says the market should do next?
 You must figure out when it’s time to walk away with the cash to move on to your next conquest.

 As the old saying goes, “if you don’t take your profits, someone else will.”

 Remember, the market is completely random.
 Understanding when you are wrong is something you need to define.
 Accepting that you will not always get it right will save you all sorts of time and money.

 For some, it’s simply a matter of a number of risk to reward units.
 If you want employ a risk/reward strategy of 1/3 for a certain setup, then stick with it.
 You’ll hit that 1 risk unit a lot.
 But as long as your winners hit the 3R reward unit that you expect, you’ll come out alright.